What is strategic planning?

 On top of that, building a strategic plan is a team-building exercise that can bring together employees and transform how they communicate.

 Takes companies to new level

-“Strategic planning takes companies to a new level and a new way of functioning,” says Sandra Coffey, a Senior Business Advisor at BDC’s Advisory Services who coaches business leaders on preparing strategic plans.
+“Strategic planning takes companies to a new level and a new way of functioning,” says Sandra Coffey, an executive advisor for BDC's Advisory Services, who coaches business leaders on preparing strategic plans.

 “It leads to a lot of ah-ha moments and ideas that hadn’t been thought of before.
 It changes how teams work with each other and aligns them along a common vision.”

 Many companies saw the benefits of strategic planning when the pandemic struck, Coffey says.
 Those with a solid plan were often more resilient in navigating the disruptions and were even able to seize new opportunities.

 “They tend to have better internal communication and be more open to new ideas,” she says.
 “The benefits of team decision-making and problem-solving endure well beyond the strategic planning process.
 The human element is amazing.”

 A strategic plan describes the company’s current state, desired future state and how to go from one to the other.
 Specific components usually include:

 - A company description

 - Mission, vision and value statements